Ultrametric analogues of Ulam stability of groups: -stability

-Notice that for all groups whose stability was proven so far, the estimates were always linear.
-Thus Example \ref{ex:zp:est} shows that Question \ref{q:fin} is quite different from the stability problems we encountered until now. \\
+Notice that for all groups whose stability was proved so far, the estimates were always linear.
+Thus Example \ref{ex:zp:est} shows that Question \ref{q:fin} is quite different from the stability problems we encountered until now.

 Here is a special case that admits a positive answer:

 \begin{proposition} Let $\K$ be a non-Archimedean local field of characteristic $2$, with ring of integers $\oo$.
 Then $\mathbb{Z}/2\mathbb{Z}$ is $\GGL(\oo)$-stable, with a quadratic estimate. \end{proposition}